INRIA/aiana-player/README.md

 [Travis CI](https://travis-ci.com) is used as continuous integration platform.

-Whenever a Git tag is pushed, Travis will perform tests and build an archive containing the files for both staging and production environments.
+Whenever a Git tag is pushed, Travis will perform tests and build an archive containing the files to be included in web pages.

+Note that due to a `react-scripts` limitation and the will to not `eject` the project, a `manifest.yml` file is included to know what files are necessary to load the player.

 Releases can be found on
 [the project release page](https://github.com/INRIA/aiana-player/releases).